IRL2/nanover-vr-25/README.md

 # Installation for Development

 *  Clone this repository to a folder on your computer.
+*  Update the submodules with `git submodule sync` and `git submodule update --init --recursive --remote`.
 *  Download Unity Hub by visiting the [Unity Download Page](https://unity3d.com/get-unity/download) and clicking the green **Download Unity Hub** button.
 *  Install Unity Hub onto your computer.
 *  Go to the [Unity Download Archive](https://unity3d.com/get-unity/download/archive) and click the green **Unity Hub** download button next to the label **2019.3.0** (the version required for this project)